On general type varieties admitting global holomorphic forms: Noether type inequalities between and

-In the rest of this section, we deduce a stronger inequality between the canonical volume and the irregularity via the Albanese morphism using generic vanishing theory.
+Here we deduce a stronger inequality between the canonical volume and the irregularity via the Albanese morphism using generic vanishing theory.
 One may compare it with various Severi inequalities (see, for instance, \cite{J21}).